dinomatic/docs.dinomatic.com/source/docs/spinoko/blocks.md

 `💁 since version 2.5.8` you can select casinos by filtering them by category and/or tags.

+`💁 since version 2.6.0` you can display casinos using a compact layout.

 ![spinoko-blocks-grid-admin](https://media.dinomatic.com/images/docs/spinoko/spinoko-blocks-grid-admin.jpg)

 At the right side panel you can click on **Switch to Preview** to preview the gird in your editor.